henrybear327/CodingNotes/content/posts/hugo-setup.md

 ---
-title: "Gohugo Setup"
+title: "Hugo Setup"
 date: 2017-10-09T23:30:04+08:00
 draft: false
 tags: ["Hugo", "Setup"]
 categories: ["Hugo"]
 ---

-[GoHugo](https://gohugo.io) is a very well-designed static site generator.
+[Hugo](https://gohugo.io) is a very well-designed static site generator.
 The user experience is way better than what I have tried so far.
 One of the good things about Hugo is that the config file is very clean!
 Also, the installation is easy and version controlling it is quite simple.

 <!--more-->

-# Install and Setup GoHugo
+# Install and Setup Hugo

 The [quickstart guide](https://gohugo.io/getting-started/quick-start/) on Hugo is pretty comprehensive.
 Please check it out!